vuejs/vitepress/docs/en/reference/default-theme-config.md

 - Type: `AlgoliaSearch`

-An option to support searching your docs site using [Algolia DocSearch](https://docsearch.algolia.com/docs/what-is-docsearch).
-Learn more in [Default Theme: Search](./default-theme-search)
+A toggleable option to support searching your docs site using [Algolia DocSearch](https://docsearch.algolia.com/docs/what-is-docsearch).
+Learn more on the [Default Theme: Search](./default-theme-search) page.

 ```ts
 export interface AlgoliaSearchOptions extends DocSearchProps {